-A special education program is a cluster of resources - specialist teachers, support staff - at a particular school.
-A school's special education program is dedicated to supporting the educational needs of students in one or more disability areas.
+A special education program is a cluster of resources - specialist teachers, teacher aides - at a particular school.
+A school's special education program is dedicated to supporting the educational needs of students with disability to access, participate and achieve at school.
 Program specialisation is available in the following disability areas:

-These are the same disability areas that are recognised in the Education Adjustment Program.
+These are the same disability areas that are recognised in the Education Adjustment Program (EAP).

 Special education programs support students across a range of ages.
-Programs for children of prior to Prep age and Prep age are called Early Childhood Development Programs.
+Programs for children of prior to Prep age are called Early Childhood Development Programs and Services.

 The HOC is a teacher whose work includes: